 The retreat is based on the story of the disciples on the road to Emmaus from St. Luke's Gospel (Luke 24:13-35), wherein two of Christ's disciples meet Him on the road to Emmaus shortly after His resurrection.
 At first, the two disciples do not recognize Jesus.
 However, with night approaching, they invite Him to dine with them and stay the night.
 It is only then, in the breaking of the bread, that their eyes are opened and they recognize Him.

 This is the very essence of the Emmaus Retreats: discovery, discipleship, acceptance and growth.
 Whether preparing meals together, spending time in prayer and discussion, or engaging in a spontaneous game of touch football, Emmaus retreatants learn from one another the lessons of faith, respect, compassion and community.

 This three-day retreat usually starts on a Friday and concludes on a Sunday with a final Homecoming activity taking place back at school at 7:00pm.
-(Infrequently the retreat is run on the weekdays, from Tuesday to Thursday with the Homecoming activity taking place on Thursday evening.)
 All members of the Prep community are always welcome at any Homecoming - be it parents, faculty, students who have made Emmaus or alumni... anyone who wants to come back and return for a "faith lift."